schwarper/cs2-parachute/README.md

 # cs2-parachute

+A parachute plugin that enables players to utilise a parachute while in the air.

 If you want to donate or need a help about plugin, you can contact me in discord private/server

 Discord nickname: schwarper